thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_6.md

 Let's think of a critical and yet boring topic... oh, I know!
 How about monetary policy?
 Given the headlines about Jerome Powell, interest rates, the effect on jobs and markets, [as well as being a causal factor for wealth inequality](https://www.youtube.com/watch?v=EpMLAQbSYAw) this is something people should talk about more.
 How do we do that?
 What is something fun and over-the-top that contradicts something dry and boring?

-Well, I think the answer is obvious: take the issue and present it as a 90's style toy action figure commercial!
+Well, I think the answer is obvious: take the issue of monetary policy and present it as a 90's style toy action figure commercial!
 Let's prompt Bard to do just that.
 Note, I have found that if you intend the output to be funny then make sure you communicate that in your prompt too.

 **PROMPT:**